aws-ia/cfn-abi-aws-reference-guide/guide/content/workflows.md

 Once the solution is built, the partner can submit a Git Pull Request (PR) to the repository created for this project.

 All the PRs will go through a set of auto validations built-in to the pipelines.
-On successful completion of validation, the code is merged to the main branch of the repository, and published to other pre-defined targets.
+On successful completion of validation, the code is merged to the main branch of the repository, and published.

 ![Partner Workflow](/images/partner_workflow.png)